minoa-lang/reference/src/lexical-structure/whitespace.md

 # Whitespace

 Whitespace is uses to determine how lexical elements withing a file are interpreted, and used to
-- separate seperate lexical elements
+- separate lexical elements
-- decide how a mix of pre/post/in-fix operator is interpreted.
+- decide how a mix of pre/post/in-fix operator is interpreted

 For any other purpose, whitespace is essentially ignored.
 All whitespace is preserved in any reconstructed file.